Speyer Cathedral: Modern era

-In 1792 Speyer was again occupied, this time by French revolutionary troops, and once more the cathedral was pillaged.
+In 1792, Speyer was again occupied, this time by French revolutionary troops, and once more the cathedral was pillaged.
 During the Napoleonic Wars (1803 to 1815) the cathedral was used as a stable and storage facility for fodder and other material.
-In 1806 the French had in mind to tear the building down and use it as a quarry, which was only prevented by the bishop of Mainz, Joseph Ludwig Colmar.
+In 1806 the French planned to tear the building down and use it as a quarry, but this was solely prevented by the bishop of Mainz, Joseph Ludwig Colmar.
 After Napoleon's victories over the Prussian and Russian armies in the Battles of Grossgörschen and Lützen in 1813, around 4,000 wounded soldiers came to Speyer.
 After the battle of Leipzig there were even more and the cathedral was needed as an army hospital.

 As a result of the Congress of Vienna (1815), Speyer and the Palatinate passed to Bavaria.
 At the behest of King Ludwig I of Bavaria, Johann von Schraudolph and Joseph Schwarzmann decorated the interior walls of the cathedral with Nazarene style frescoes (1846–1853).
-1854 to 1858, Ludwig's successor, King Maximilian II, had the Baroque westwork replaced by a Neo-Romanesque one, with the two tall towers and the octagonal dome resembling those that were lost, thus restoring the cathedral's overall Romanesque appearance.
+In 1854 to 1858, Ludwig's successor, King Maximilian II, had the Baroque westwork replaced by a Neo-Romanesque one, with the two tall towers and the octagonal dome resembling those that were lost, thus restoring the cathedral's overall Romanesque appearance.
 The roofs were lowered and covered with copper.
 Only the Gothic sacristy kept its slate roof.
 Eduard Rottmanner was organist at the church from 1839 to 1843.

-On 24 September 1861, the then Prince of Wales of United Kingdom, Prince Albert Edward, who would later become King Edward VII, first met his wife, Princess Alexandra of Denmark (later Queen Alexandra of Britain) at the Speyer Cathedral.
+On 24 September 1861, the then Prince of Wales of the United Kingdom, Prince Albert Edward, who would later become King Edward VII, first met his wife, Princess Alexandra of Denmark (later Queen Alexandra of Britain) at the Speyer Cathedral.

-In designing the façade of the westwork, Heinrich Hübsch, an architect of early Historicism, created a Neo Romanesque design which drew on features of the original westwork and those of several other Romanesque buildings, scaling the windows differently and introducing a gable on the facade, a row of statues over the main portal and polychrome stonework in sandstone yellow and rust.
+In designing the façade of the westwork, Heinrich Hübsch, an architect of early Historicism, created a Neo-Romanesque design which drew on features of the original westwork and those of several other Romanesque buildings, scaling the windows differently and introducing a gable on the facade, a row of statues over the main portal and polychrome stonework in sandstone yellow and rust.
 These restorations coincided with the development of Romanticism and German nationalism, during which many buildings were restored in the Romanesque and Gothic style of the Holy Roman Empire.
-Speyer Cathedral was elevated to the level of a national monument.
+Speyer Cathedral was then elevated to the level of a national monument.